devblack/japronto/tutorial/1_hello.md

   # examples/1_hello/hello.py
   from japronto import Application

+  # The Application instance is a fundamental concept.
+  # It is a parent to all the resources and all the settings
+  # can be tweaked here.
+  app = Application()

   # Views handle logic, take request as a parameter and
   # returns Response object back to the client
+  # The decorator route lets you register your handlers and execute depending on the url path and methods
+  @app.route('/')
   def hello(request):
       return request.Response(text='Hello world!')

-  # The Application instance is a fundamental concept.
-  # It is a parent to all the resources and all the settings
-  # can be tweaked here.
-  app = Application()

-  # The Router instance lets you register your handlers and execute
-  # them depending on the url path and methods
+  # The Router instance lets you register your handlers and execute depending on the url path and methods
-  app.router.add_route('/', hello)
+  # app.router.add_route('/', hello)

   # Finally start our server and handle requests until termination is
   # requested.
 Enabling debug lets you see request logs and stack traces.